-If you've lost your private SSH key, you can regain access to your server, create a new SSH key, and associate it with your server.
+If you've lost your private SSH key, you can create a new SSH key, regain temporary access to your server via a passphrase, and authorise the new key on the server.

-First, log in to your DigitalOcean control panel, click on your droplet name and navigate to the 'Access' panel, then click 'Reset Root Password'.
+Leave this tab open for now, then log into your DigitalOcean control panel, click on the 'Access' panel, then click 'Reset Root Password'.
 A root password will be emailed to you.

 After running in your server, it will go to the next line without output.

 Your server will now permit only your new SSH key, and not previous SSH keys or passwords.